 I was so cross at his reply!
 I took it that he was being facetious, that there had to be something much more important than just plain old enjoying yourself, and I told him off for belittling the question.
 But it actually bugged me over the years.
 Now, though, I think he was right!

-If we are not getting joy/pleasure/peace/happiness out of what we are doing in any given moment, then what is the point?
+If we are not getting joy/pleasure/peace/happiness out of who we are and what we’re doing in any given moment, then what IS the point?

 Get your end-of-life plan done methodically, without leaving anything out.
 This is the resource that will enable you to get it finally done and dusted.
 Probably one of the most practical and loving things you can do for those you care about.

 How prepared are you?
 Take the Before I Go quiz now to find out.